U.N. peacekeepers to focus on protecting South Sudan civilians

 The U.S.-drafted resolution, unanimously adopted by the 15-member council, "emphasizes that protection of civilians ... must be given priority in decisions about the use of available capacity and resources within the mission."

-Fighting erupted in South Sudan in December after months of tensions sparked by President Salva Kiir's decision to fire longtime rival Riek Machar from the deputy president's position.
-Deep ethnic divisions also have fuelled the violence, pitting Kiir's Dinka people against the Nuer of Machar.
+Fighting erupted in South Sudan in December after months of tensions sparked by President Salva Kiir's decision to sack longtime rival Riek Machar from the deputy president's position.
+Deep ethnic divisions also have fueled the violence, pitting Kiir's Dinka people against the Nuer of Machar.

 The council authorized U.N. troops to "use all necessary means" - code for robust military force - to protect civilians, monitor and investigate human rights abuses, assist the delivery of humanitarian aid and support a cessation of hostilities deal.